mwaseem75/iris-AgenticAI/README.md

 ![image](https://github.com/user-attachments/assets/6525c638-4708-4eb8-9b83-6411d8592d6a)

 # Application Interface
 ![image](https://github.com/user-attachments/assets/31b89b5c-5c81-4b7f-aa90-9997ae9092b8)

 # Features
-* IRIS Management Portal Dashboard Agent
+* **Agent loop**: Built-in agent loop that handles calling tools, sending results to the LLM, and looping until the LLM is done
-* IRIS Running Process Monitoring Agent
+* **Python-first**: Use built-in language features to orchestrate and chain agents.
-* IRIS Production Information Agent
+* **Handoffs**: A powerful feature to coordinate and delegate between multiple agents.
-* WebSearch Agent
+* **Function tools**: Turn any Python function into a tool
-* Local Functional Agent
+* **Tracing**: Built-in tracing that lets you visualize, debug and monitor your workflows
-* Model context protocol (MCP) functionality
+* **MCP Servers**: Stdio and HTTP over SSEModel Model context protocol (MCP) servers support.

 # Installation
 1. Clone/git pull the repo into any local directory